 My passion is helping people to make real authentic connections with others.

-I’m an enthusiastic runner and hiker and a novice skier: all necessary to counterbalance my love of sharing good wine with my husband and baking with my young daughter!
+In my spare time, I’m an enthusiastic runner and hiker: all necessary to counterbalance my love of baking with my young daughter and sharing good wine with my husband!

 BSc (Hons), MA, MA